Do You Know About the Most Common Leadership Strategy Traps to Avoid?

-This vague statement did not provide clear direction; it was simply a consensus outcome of leaders who could not agree.
+This vague statement and direction did not provide clear focus; it was simply a consensus outcome of leaders who could not agree.
 Rather than selecting an objective when, if accomplished, would lead to a series of positive results, DEC executives chose a plan that was unclear and too general.
 In about 5 years, DEC lost so much ground that it was bought out by Compaq in 1998.

 An Example of a High Growth High Tech Services Firm Trying to Do Too Much Strategically

 The lesson is that it is important to take a strategic stand about where you should play and how you should win.
-Effective leaders make the tough choices.
+Effective leaders make the tough decisions.